Ciaranshu/relogic/README.md

 | BART-large | 86.7                | **87.8** | 85.2     | 87.1     | 86.0 | 88.5 | 86    | 78 | 0.48 |

 In the paper, we only report the best results we observed on the test set.
-From the practical perspective, you may estimate the best Snowball iteration number on unseen datasets based on the model performance on the last epoch of each Snowball iteration.
-For instance, the comparison between the results on dev and test split of Logic-to-Text is as follow:
+From the practical perspective, you may estimate the best number of Snowball iteration on unseen datasets based on the model performance on the Dev set.
+For instance, the comparison between the results on Dev and Test split of Logic-to-Text is as follow:
 |          | Metrics    | BLEC |          |          |      |      |      | Human |    |      |
 |----------|------------|:----:|----------|----------|------|------|------|:-----:|----|------|
 |          | Snowball   | -    | 1        | 2        | 3    | 4    | 5    |   -   | 4  |   κ  |